MicrosoftDocs/azure-devops-docs/docs/pipelines/security/secure-access-to-repos.md

 ## Classic build pipelines

 The process for securing access to repositories for release pipelines is similar to the one for [YAML pipelines](#yaml-pipelines).

-In classic build pipelines, you cannot explictly declare other repositories as resources.
+In classic build pipelines, you can't explicitly declare other repositories as resources.
 The way you check out multiple repositories is by adding command-line tasks with commands like `git -c http.extraheader="AUTHORIZATION: bearer $(System.AccessToken)" clone https://dev.azure.com/fabrikam-tailspin/FabrikamFiber/_git/FabrikamLib`.

 To illustrate the steps you need to take, we'll use a running example.
 In our example, there's a classic pipeline named `SpaceGameClassic` in the `fabrikam-tailspin/SpaceGameClassic` project.
 Assume the pipeline checks out the `FabrikamFiber` repository in the `fabrikam-tailspin/FabrikamFiber` project.
 Additionally, imagine the `FabrikamFiber` repository uses the `FabrikamFiberLib` repository (in the same project) as a submodule.
-Our example pipelines contains the following command to check out the `FabrikamFiber` repository: `git -c http.extraheader="AUTHORIZATION: bearer $(System.AccessToken)" clone --recurse-submodules https://dev.azure.com/silviuandrica/FabrikamFiber/_git/FabrikamFiber`
+Our example pipeline contains the following command to check out the `FabrikamFiber` repository: `git -c http.extraheader="AUTHORIZATION: bearer $(System.AccessToken)" clone --recurse-submodules https://dev.azure.com/silviuandrica/FabrikamFiber/_git/FabrikamFiber`

 ### Use a Project-based build identity for classic build pipelines